 The ASUS ZenBook UX325/UX425 is a compelling line-up of ultrabooks that features Thunderbolt 3.
 The UX325JA is the 13.3-inch variant, where the UX425JA is the 14-inch variant.

-Here’s a first look of the ASUS ZenBook 13 UX325JA
+Here’s a first look at the ASUS ZenBook 13 UX325JA

 The ASUS ZenBook has a slight redesign from its previous model and of course, an update of its internal.
 The ZenBook’s signature concentric circles ASUS logo branding has moved from the center to the right.